Deterministic Approximate EM Algorithm; Application to the Riemann Approximation EM and the Tempered EM: Discussion and Conclusions

 We proposed the Deterministic Approximate EM class to bring together the many possible deterministic approximations of the E step.
 We proved a unified Theorem, with mild conditions on the approximation, which ensures the convergence of the algorithms in this class.
 Then, we showcased members of this class that solve the usual practical issues of the EM algorithm.
-For intractable E step, we introduced the Riemann approximation EM, a less parametric and deterministic alternative to the extensive family of MC-EM.
-We showed on an empirical intractable example how the Riemann approximation EM was able to increase the likelihood and recover every parameter in a satisfactory manner with its simplest design, and no hyper parameter optimisation.\\ For cases where one wants to improve the solution of the EM, we proved that the tempered EM, introduced under a different form in \cite{ueda1998deterministic}, is a specific case of the Deterministic Approximate EM.
-Moreover, we showed that the commonly used models benefit from the convergence property as long as the temperature profile converges towards 1.
-This justifies the use of many more temperature profiles than the ones tried in \cite{ueda1998deterministic} and \cite{naim2012convergence}.
-We ran an in-depth empirical comparison between tmp-EM and the regular EM.
-In particular, we showed how tmp-EM was able to escape from adversarial initial positions, a task that sometimes required complex non-monotonous temperature schemes, which are covered by our Theorem.\\ Finally, we added the Riemann approximation in order to apply the tempering in intractable cases.
-We were then able to show that the tmp-Riemann approximation massively improved the performances of the Riemann approximation, when the initialisation is ambiguous.\\ Future works will improve both methods.
-The Riemann approximation will be generalised to be applicable even when the latent variable is not bounded, and an intelligent slicing of the integration space will improve the computational performances in high dimension.
-Regarding the tempered EM, since the theory allows the usage of any temperature profile, the natural next step is to look for efficient profiles with few hyper-parameters for fast tuning.
-Afterwards, implementing an adaptive tuning of the temperature parameters during the procedure will remove the necessity for preliminary grid search altogether.
+For intractable E steps {in low dimension}, we introduced the Riemann approximation EM, a less parametric and deterministic alternative to the extensive family of MC-EM.
+We showed on an empirical intractable example how the Riemann approximation EM was able to increase the likelihood and recover every parameter in a satisfactory manner with its simplest design, and no hyper parameter optimisation.